anilrgukt/flash-tv-scripts/README.md

 ## INSTRUCTIONS.txt
 Instructions for running all the scripts properly, WIP

+## FLASH-TV Installation Checklist.pdf
+Checklist for the actual setup procedure for FLASH-TV at participants' homes

 ## full_initial_configuration.sh
 Bash script that automatically runs or sets up other bash scripts for procedures marked with an asterisk(\*), needs to be run once on every new Jetson